Stay with Us

 Snowbound in winter, at 1765m, Charlottes Pass is Australia’s highest and oldest Alpine resort.
 During the winter months Charlotte pass runs a small ski field with heaps of character and is not as busy as some other ski resorts in the snowy mountains, meaning there are no cars, no crowds, few if any lift queues, and a very friendly atmosphere.
 It feels like a snowy escape, away from the hustle and bustle, and is great for young people as they can achieve a level of independence not found at other resorts.

 The resort offers gear hire and a snow sports school, including a Kids Club, catering for 3-12 year olds.
-The village has two cafes and there is nightly entertainment on offer at the Chalet, located a 5 minute snowy walk from our lodge.
+The village has two cafes, free wifi and there is nightly entertainment on offer at the Chalet, located a 5 minute snowy walk from our lodge.

 Charlotte Pass was named after Charlotte Adams who was the first woman to climb Mt Kosciuszko in 1881.